jrussellfreelance/powershell-scripts/readme.md

 AD-passwords-expiring-soon-email.ps1: Sends an email to any user whose password expires in the next 7 days

+add-folder-to-path-env.ps1: Adds a folder to the Path environment variable

 azure-upload-vhd.ps1: Uploads a Hyper-V VHD to Azure.

 clean-system-local.ps1: Calls a couple of clean up utilities on your local machine.